woodstone121/DeepCore/_posts/2017-05-02-Frontness.md

 ## Search and Discovery

 One of the hard problems posed to users of geospatial intelligence is the **needle in the haystack** problem.
 In this problem, you have to search for an object over a vast area.
 Let's work through an example: a plane has to make an emergency landing over the Australian outback.
 In such a remote area, it wasn't on anyone's radar when it landed, so it is up to the search and rescue team to find them.
 How can DeepCore help?
-Once imagery is available over the region that the plane was lost, a detector is run over the area to quickly determine locations to search.
+Once imagery is available over the region in which that the plane was lost, a detector is run over the area to quickly determine locations to search.

 ![Search and Discovery][needle_in_a_haystack]

 A big challenge in this problem is developing a suitable model to perform this task.
 Since you are looking for something that is hard to find, it's necessarily hard to develop the breadth of comparable examples with which to train a model.
-With deep learning and convolutional neural networks, this problem is particularly accute.
+With deep learning and convolutional neural networks, this problem is particularly acute.
 Some approaches that are useful here are:

  - Data Augmentation
  - [Transfer Learning](http://cs231n.github.io/transfer-learning/)